 - 1 cup root beer soda (room temperature)

-Preheat your oven to 350 degrees F (175 degrees C) and grease or line your muffin pan with cupcake liners. (this recipe usually makes 12-14 cupcakes)
+- Preheat your oven to 350℉ (175℃) and grease or line your muffin pan with cupcake liners. (this recipe usually makes 12-14 cupcakes)

-Repeat until the confectioners sugar has all been added.
-You may or may not need all of the liquid (cream soda syrup and heavy cream, if you a little left over that's fine).
-When you have all of the confectioners sugar added, you need a consistency that is firm but fluffy and will pipe onto your cupcakes well.
+- Repeat until the confectioners' sugar has all been added.
+You may or may not need all of the liquid (cream soda syrup and heavy cream; if you have a little left over, that's fine).
+When you have all of the confectioners' sugar added, you need a firm but fluffy consistency that will pipe onto your cupcakes well.